shawntabrizi/substrate-collectables-workshop/steps/10/README.md

 - Check the extrinsic call completed `Ok(())`.
 - Get the last event deposited into `System`.
 - Check that last event matches the event you would expect from your pallet.

+There is so much more that can be taught about tests, but it really makes sense to cover these things AFTER you have learned all the basics about building a pallet.
+There is a lot of content here already, and truthfully, it is not super important for completing this tutorial.
+However, writing tests is a critically important for actually creating production ready systems.

 From this point forward, every step where you write some code will include new tests or modify existing tests.
 Make sure to keep updating your `tests.rs` file throughout the tutorial.